syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/data-binding.md

-> The parameters added using the `query` property will be sent along with the data request sent to the server on every scheduler actions.
+N> The parameters added using the `query` property will be sent along with the data request sent to the server on every scheduler actions.

 ## Handling failure actions